CarolineChirenje/blueprint1989/docs/architecture.md

 - **Language**: TypeScript
 - **Structure**:
   - **Modules**:
-    - `AdminModule`: Handles functionalities for school administrators, including login and BGL entry management.
-    - `ParentModule`: Allows parents to add comments related to BGL entries.
+    - `AuthModule`: Handles login, signup, MFA, and biometric authentication.
+    - `DashboardModule`: Landing page with navigation cards and greeting.
+    - `ExpenseCycleModule`: Manage expense cycles, members, and balances.
+    - `ExpenseModule`: Create and view expense entries within a cycle.
+    - `PaymentModule`: Submit and confirm payment obligations.
+    - `ProfileModule`: User settings, MFA, biometric, notification preferences.
+    - `ManagementModule`: Admin hub for users, cycles, reports, and config.
   - **Services**:
     - `AuthService`: Manages user authentication and session management.
-    - `BglService`: Handles operations related to BGL entries and comments.
+    - `ExpenseService`: Handles expense creation and retrieval.
-    - `ExportService`: Manages the generation of Excel sheets for BGL history.
+    - `PaymentService`: Manages payment submissions and confirmations.
+    - `NotificationService`: In-app notification inbox and preferences.
+    - `PushNotificationService`: Web Push subscription and dispatch.
   - **Models**:
-    - `BglEntry`: Represents a BGL entry with properties such as value, timestamp, and comments.
-    - `Comment`: Represents a comment with properties like content and timestamp.
+    - `ExpenseCycle`: Represents a billing period with start/end date and member list.
+    - `Expense`: An expenditure entry with category, amount, and payer.
+    - `Payment`: A payment obligation between two members.
+    - `MemberObligation`: A member's calculated share within a cycle.
-    - `User`: Represents user data including username and password.
+    - `User`: Represents a user with role (SuperAdmin, Admin, Member).

 ### Backend
-- **Framework**: .NET (Latest LTS)
+- **Framework**: ASP.NET Core (.NET 10)
-- **Language**: C# 11
+- **Language**: C#
 - **Structure**:
   - **Controllers**:
-    - `AuthController`: Handles authentication requests.
+    - `AuthController`: Handles authentication and registration.
-    - `BglController`: Manages BGL entries and related operations.
+    - `ExpenseCycleController`: Manages expense cycles.
-    - `ParentController`: Manages comments from parents.
+    - `ExpenseController`: Manages expense entries.
-    - `ExportController`: Handles the generation and export of Excel sheets.
+    - `PaymentController`: Handles payment submissions and confirmations.
+    - `NotificationController`: In-app notifications.
+    - `PushController`: VAPID web push subscriptions and dispatch.
+    - `AppConfigController`: Runtime application configuration.
+    - `SystemController`: System health and restart triggers.
   - **Models**:
-    - `User`: Represents user data for authentication.
+    - `User`: Authentication and role data.
-    - `BglEntry`: Represents BGL entries in the backend.
-    - `Comment`: Represents comments submitted by parents.
+    - `ExpenseCycle`: A cycle with start date, end date, and status (Active/Closed).
+    - `Expense`: An expense entry linked to a cycle and payer.
+    - `Payment`: A payment with status (Pending/Confirmed/Rejected).
+    - `MemberObligation`: A member's share within a cycle.
   - **Services**:
-    - `AuthService`: Implements authentication logic.
+    - `AuthService`: Authentication and JWT issuance.
-    - `BglService`: Manages BGL-related operations.
-    - `ExportService`: Handles Excel generation and integration with Google Drive.
+    - `ExpenseCycleService`: Cycle lifecycle and balance calculation.
+    - `ExpenseService`: Expense CRUD and categorisation.
+    - `PaymentService`: Payment workflow.
+    - `PushNotificationSender`: VAPID push dispatch.

 ## Data Flow
-1. **User Authentication**: Users log in through the Angular frontend, which communicates with the `AuthController` in the backend.
+1. **User Authentication**: Users log in through the Angular frontend, which communicates with the `AuthController` and receives a JWT.
-2. **BGL Entry Management**: Administrators can enter BGL values and comments, which are processed by the `BglController` and stored in the database.
-3. **Parent Comments**: Parents can submit comments via the `ParentController`, which are also stored in the database.
-4. **Excel Generation**: The `ExportService` generates an Excel sheet containing all BGL history, which can be uploaded to a shared Google Drive.
+2. **Expense Entry**: Members add expenses within an active cycle.
+The `ExpenseController` stores the entry and recalculates member obligations.
+3. **Payment Workflow**: Members submit payments against their obligations.
+Admins confirm or reject via the `PaymentController`.
+4. **Push Notifications**: On key events (payment due, cycle created), `PushNotificationSender` dispatches VAPID pushes to subscribed devices.

 ## Deployment
-The application is designed to be deployed as a PWA, allowing users to install it on their devices and access it offline.
-The backend API can be hosted on cloud platforms that support .NET applications.
+The application is deployed as a PWA on Ubuntu 22.04, served through Nginx as a reverse proxy.
+The backend API runs on Kestrel behind Nginx.
+TLS is handled by Let's Encrypt via Cloudflare.

 ## Conclusion
-Vitara provides a comprehensive solution for managing BGL entries and comments, leveraging modern web technologies to ensure a seamless user experience for both administrators and parents.
+Divvy provides a streamlined solution for shared expense tracking, leveraging modern web technologies to deliver a fast, offline-capable Progressive Web App for both administrators and members.